daytonhaney/Udemy-Golang/README.md

 Golang has exception official documentation similar to Python

-The soloarWinds attack is where I witnessed the true power of Golang and have beem fascinated ever since then.
+The soloarWinds attack is where I witnessed the true power of Golang and have been fascinated by it's capabilities ever since ...

 Thanks